driessenslucas/MLOps-Mushrooms-pipeline/readme.md

 ## 7. Automation and Version Control

-In this project I mainly used GitHub Actionsm which allows for the orchestration of various tasks, from data handling to model training and deployment, all triggered by specific GitHub events like code commits.
+In this project I mainly used GitHub Actions which allows for the orchestration of various tasks, from data handling to model training and deployment, all triggered by specific GitHub events like code commits.

 Automation and version control are found all over my MLOps pipeline.
 The key components of my automation strategy include: